We are so fortunate to have Hannah share the most beautiful places in the Philippines – I can’t wait to check all of these out very soon!

 Calle Crisologo, located in Vigan, Ilocos Sur is designated as a UNESCO Heritage site.
 This street is one of the most picturesque and photographed streets in the Philippines.🇵🇭 #iphonepa_gallery #iphoneSE #iphonephotography #mobileshot #mobilephotography #mobilephotos #callecrisologo #callecrisologovigan #viganadventure #vigan #travelphotography #travel #funtasticphilippines #wanderlustmom #snapseed

 Another UNESCO World Heritage Site in the Philippines, established in the 16thcentury, Vigan is one of the best-preserved Spanish colonial cities in Asia.
 Visiting Vigan will make you feel as you have been teleported to Spain, with all the perfectly preserved buildings and cobblestone streets.
 The city is full of museums and small workshops, allowing you to truly experience the antiquated ambience of the city.

-With more than 7000 islands, numerous beautiful sandy beaches, waterfalls, mountains, and booming cities – the Philippines is surely becoming the next “it” destination.
+With more than 7000 islands, numerous beautiful sandy beaches, waterfalls, mountains, booming cities and an easy Philippines visa process – the Philippines is surely becoming the next “it” destination.
 If you wish to lay around on the beach, sipping cocktails or go climb a volcano – you can do both.
 If you’re still not convinced, consider the fact that the Philippines have the longest Christmas celebration in the world, lasting from the 1stof September to the 6thof January!

 So, if you want to feel the Christmas spirit in September, just hop on the plane and come to the Philippines!